 What a difference breastfeeding made in the connection with and nutrition for my children.
 My gratitude is what led me to work with other moms in lactation.

 I feel honored to support breastfeeding mothers, especially when a mother realizes it's okay to open up about her pain, her fear and her joy.
 I love the relief she feels when she knows that I understand her goals and needs and can help her achieve success.
 And it’s amazing when mothers say they’ve begun to enjoy breastfeeding and start to feel confident in themselves.

-I am the mother of two amazing sons who have shaped me into who I am today, personally and professionally.
-Before my older son was born over 17 years ago, honestly I didn’t give much thought to breastfeeding.
-But from the moment I first did, I experienced a rush of unexpected and intense intimacy and love for him.
-This moment was completely life changing.
-I felt the same crazy love for my second son too.
-I can’t say for sure that the close relationship I still share with both of my sons had its roots in breastfeeding.
+I am the mother of two amazing sons who have shaped me into who I am today, both personally and professionally.
+It’s hard to believe but before my older son was born over 18 years ago, I didn’t give much thought to breastfeeding.
+But luckily I experienced a rush of unexpected and intense intimacy and love for him.
+It was completely life changing.
+I felt the same crazy love for my younger son too.
+I can’t say for sure that the close relationships I still share with both of my sons had their roots in breastfeeding.
 But I can say that breastfeeding set the stage for the trust, connection and joy between us that continues to grow as they get older.